vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 +++
 ## 05
 ### g
-With thy top graze not the sky, with thy middle harm not the atmosphere, with earth be united.
 ### h
-O tree, grow with a hundred shoots; may we grow with a thousand shoots.
 ### i
-Thou, whom this sharp axe hath brought forward for great good
-fortune, uncut, with wealth of heroes, (give us) riches.
 ## 06
 ### a
 To I earth thee!
 To atmosphere thee!
 To sky thee!